Calm turquoise coastal waterway with dense green forested shoreline and clear blue sky, Gippsland region Victoria

 Gippsland & Lakes Entrance

-Australia's largest inland waterways · Ninety Mile Beach · Wilderness
+Australia’s largest inland waterways · Ninety Mile Beach · Ancient caves · Wild rivers

 Gippsland is Victoria’s largest and least-explored region — a vast expanse of coastline, waterways, ancient caves and wilderness that stretches from the outskirts of Melbourne to the New South Wales border.
 While other Victorian destinations draw the crowds, Gippsland rewards the traveller who ventures further with Australia’s largest inland waterway system, one of the world’s longest uninterrupted beaches, ancient limestone caves, wild rivers and unspoilt coastal villages where the pace of life slows to a gentle drift.
 This is Victoria’s genuine hidden gem — uncrowded, unhurried and utterly beautiful.